 - New Zealand Institute of Patent Attorneys – redacted at submitter’s request.

 IP Australia has previously consulted on the measures in schedules 1-4 of the Bill in the form of options papers.
-Details of the consultation, including the options paper, submissions received, and IP Australia’s response can be found here.
+Details of the consultation, including the options paper, submissions received, and IP Australia’s response are available.

 IP Australia has also previously consulted on the phasing out of the innovation patent system in its consultation of the Exposure Draft and Draft Explanatory Memorandum of the Intellectual Property Laws Amendment (Productivity Commission Response Part 1 and Other Measures) Bill 2018.
-Consultation documents and submissions are available here.
+Consultation documents and submissions are available.

 Note that IP Australia has not previously consulted on amendments of the Schedules 5-7 to the draft Bill, however most proposals have been published on IP Australia’s register of new policy issues.